 The risk manager has informed the Board that the ICARA report preparation has been already initiated and the capital planning is designed.
-It is expected that the ICARA report for 2023 will be available for review and approval by the board in the 4th quarter of 2024.
+It shall be noted that the Company is in the process of preparing the ICARA Report for the year 2024.